Adoration 4 Adventure’s recommendations for the best things to do in Belize.

 While visiting the Mayan sites and trekking through the rainforest, keep your eyes and ears open for Howler Monkeys.
 I spotted a raucous family of Howler Monkeys while at Xunantunich, who paid no attention to me (except to throw tree bark) and spent their time chattering away at each other.

 Green Iguanas are native to the Americas, however, it is no longer common to see them in the wild in Belize.
 This is due to loss of habitat and the fact that Iguana eggs are considered a delicacy by locals.
 The Belize Iguana Project in San Ignacio was established as a conversation and breeding facility.
 All baby iguanas born here are done so with the view to be released into the wild.

 The Iguana Project is open to the public with small group tours allowing visitors to get up close to these gorgeous creatures and learn more about them.

 Eat street food

-The best food that we ate in Belize was always on the street or in local restaurants.
+The best food that I ate in Belize was always on the street or in local restaurants.

-For breakfast we loved finding hole-in-the-wall bakeries for Belizean Johnny Cakes, fried jacks and breakfast burritos, washed down with piping hot coffee.
+For breakfast, I loved finding hole-in-the-wall bakeries for Belizean Johnny Cakes, fried jacks, and breakfast burritos, washed down with piping hot coffee.
 If you are staying on San Pedro and looking for cheap eats, try Ruby’s Cafe on the main street (next to Belize Chocolate Company).

-For a sit down meal, we liked Terry’s on Caye Caulker, Estel’s in San Pedro and Ko-Ox Han Nah in San Ignacio.
+For a sit-down meal, I liked Terry’s on Caye Caulker, Estel’s in San Pedro and Ko-Ox Han-Nah in San Ignacio.